miyako/4d-presentation-summit-2023/Go Places with SystemWorkers!/README.md

 ## Teaser Message

 SystemWorkers are here!
-In this session, learn how this new feature opens the door to infinite possibiliites, its strengths and advantages compared to LAUNCH EXTERNAL PROCESS or PHP Execute, with a bonus primer on the ubiquitous Go programming language.
+In this session, learn how this new feature opens the door to infinite possibilities, its strengths and advantages compared to LAUNCH EXTERNAL PROCESS or PHP Execute, with a bonus primer on the ubiquitous Go programming language.

 ## Synopsis